Effective Date: May 1, 2015

 - Contacting Us

-This Privacy Statement applies to U.S. Cellular and any Affiliate with whom we share or collect Confidential Personal Information.
+This Privacy Statement applies to U.S. Cellular and any Affiliate with whom it shares or collects Confidential Personal Information.
 Affiliate refers to any of the Telephone and Data Systems, Inc. owned family of companies.
 This Privacy Statement also addresses the Third Parties who we require to maintain appropriate privacy and security measures consistent with this Privacy Statement when we share your Confidential Personal Information with them.
 We use "Third Parties" to refer to agents, vendors, suppliers, subcontractors, and independent contractors with whom U.S. Cellular or its Affiliates have a business relationship.
 By subscribing to, accessing or using our products, services and websites, you agree to our collection and use of your information as described in this Privacy Statement as may be amended from time to time.
 The term "products and services" includes mobile applications, online services and other U.S. Cellular products and services you use through your mobile or wireless devices.

 Certain products, services and websites that are U.S. Cellular branded or U.S. Cellular co-branded with a Third Party may have a privacy statement separate from this Privacy Statement that applies to those products, services, and websites.
 When a different privacy statement applies, U.S. Cellular will provide you an opportunity to review the applicable terms of service and privacy statement before you share your information.
 Before you access, use, link to or download these products, services or websites, you should review the applicable terms of service and privacy statement.
 Confidential Personal Information you submit in those contexts may be read, collected or used in a manner different from that described in this Privacy Statement.